ndornseif/video-crusher/README.md

 - -audiobits (Optional, Int)
 Reduce audio bit resolution to specified level.
 - -falsecolor (Optional, Palette)
-Supply a false color palette file to be applied to the video
+Supply a false color palette file to be applied to the video.

 ### False color palettes